Jeugdlab takes over AUC for Science Park Open Day 2018

 A theme of “Sustainability”

-For this edition of the Science Park Open Day, the institutes at Science Park opened their doors to show the research, initiatives and work they do to the broader public in a festive manner.
+For this edition of the Open Day, the institutes at Science Park opened their doors to show the research, initiatives and work they do to the broader public in a festive manner with regard to sustainability.

 Jeugdlab demonstrates sustainability to kids